 What does a successful takeover female do with the original female's nest

-- Females who succeed in taking other females' nest sites quickly cover the
+- Females who succeed in taking other females' nest sites usually cover the

-original owners' eggs with a layer of vegetation and lay their own clutch on top.
+original owners' eggs quickly with a layer of vegetation and lay their own clutch

-- Usually, the original clutch of eggs is completely covered over with new nest
+- Normally, the original clutch of eggs is completely hidden under the new nest

-material, but sometimes the old eggs are visible beneath the takeover female's
+material, but sometimes the old eggs are partially visible beneath the takeover

 - The covered eggs of the original clutch no longer receive proper incubation and

 - In the picture below a takeover female's nest was lifted after her young had